 This is a painful question.
 It took a long time but that wasn’t a focus as well.
 You need to be very patient with the profit and not to give up.
 One day it pays off.
 The most important is to enjoy what you do.

 How media, social media and exhibitions play a part in getting clients?

 Being known, recognized doesn’t necessarily means that you get clients.
 It depends what are you aiming for.
 Usually, it happens slowly, you participate somewhere, then you are invited to some more important exhibition, then maybe someone important notices you.
 That’s one way.
 However, from my own experience, I can say that you benefit more from media and social media rather than exhibitions.

-How many ‘hats’ you wear when working for yourself?
+How many ‘hats’ do you wear when working for yourself?
 Is anyone helping you?
-Is it easier or harder for you to work as independent?
+Is it easier or harder for you to work as an independent?

 I do everything I can by myself but I like to discuss or ask another opinion, an advice.
 I would say at the beginning it is easier to work independently, you can avoid compromises.

 So if you do everything yourself, how you combine creative work with business handling, PR, marketing, accounting, etc.?

 I combine it quite badly.
 I would rather focus completely on a creative work and give the rest to the people that are good at it.
 For now, I’m managing all of the roles but I see that my creative productivity suffers.